 Proposal for a Directive of the European Parliament and of the Council on Soil Monitoring and Resilience (Soil Monitoring Law), (COM(2023) 416 final).
+Under preparation, see EU forests new EU Framework for Forest Monitoring and Strategic Plans (europa.eu)

-Proposal for a Regulation of the European Parliament and of the Council establishing a framework for setting ecodesign requirements for sustainable products and repealing Directive ing Directive 94/62/EC, (COM/2022/677 final).
-31 Proposal for a Directive of the European Parliament and of the Council amending Directives 2005/29/EC and 2011/83/EU as regards empowering consumers for the green transition through better protection against unfair practices and better information, (COM/2022/143 final).
+Proposal for a Regulation of the European Parliament and of the Council establishing a framework for setting ecodesign requirements for sustainable products and repealing Directive 2009/125/FC (COM/2022/142 final)

-Proposal for a Directive of the European Parliament and of the Council on common rules promoting the repair of goods and amending Regulation (EU) 2017/2394, Directives (EU) 2019/771 and (EU) 2020/1828, COM/2023/155 final.
+28 Proposal for a Directive of the European Parliament and of the Council on common rules promoting the repair of goods and amending Regulation (EU) 2017/2394, Directives (EU) 2019/771 and (EU) 2020/1828, COM/2023/155 final.

-Proposal for a Directive of the European Parliament and of the Council amending Directive 2008/98/EC on waste, (COM/2023/420 final).
+29 Proposal for a Directive of the European Parliament and of the Council amending Directive 2008/98/EC on waste.
+(COM/2023/420 final).